Course Catalog

 5 units

 A systematic grammar review is combined with literacy and cultural readings, while communicative exercises focus on improving students' ability to understand and hold sustained conversations.
 Students expand their vocabulary and knowledge of Brazil and other Portuguese-speaking cultures through films, popular music, and other culturally authentic materials.
-(Formerly Intermediate Portuguese.)
-Prerequisite(s): course 1B or 60B, or by consent of instructor.
-(General Education Code(s): CC, IH.)
+Prerequisite(s): PORT 3 or by consent of instructor.
+(General Education Code(s): CC.)

 PORT 65B